Stocks tumble again as Fed rate hike anxiety grips Wall Street – KION546

 Here we go again: Stocks slid once more Monday morning.

-The Dow dropped about 260 points at the opening bell, or 0.8%.
+The Dow dropped about 250 points in mid-morning trading, or 0.8%.
 Investors continue to worry that the Federal Reserve is going to keep raising interest rates sharply.
 So much for buying the proverbial dip?

 Stocks tanked Friday, with the Dow plunging more than 1,000 points, after Fed chair Jerome Powell gave an eagerly awaited speech in Jackson Hole, Wyoming, in which he talked about the “pain” of rate hikes but indicated the Fed was serious about getting inflation under control.